-The CDBG program distributes federal funds to states, counties, and urban cities to fulfill the following program goals, principally for the benefit of low and moderate income persons:
+Hillsboro’s Community Development Block Grant (CDBG) program distributes federal funds to states, counties, and urban cities to fulfill the following program goals, principally for the benefit of low-income and moderate-income persons:

 - Decent housing

 - Respond to an urgent need

 The primary objective of the CDBG Program is the development of viable urban communities, primarily for low and moderate-income persons, through decent housing, a suitable living environment, and expanded economic opportunity.